 But it all starts with the right elements.

 A creative brief should include the pertinent information your team needs to perform their job to the best of their ability.
 While your brief may vary depending on your work, it will usually include the following:

-Title: This may be the project name, campaign name, or other shorthand.
+- Title: Use the project name, campaign name, or other shorthand.

-Audience(s): Detail the audience you are trying to reach.
+- Personas: Detail the audience you are trying to reach.
 Prioritize as best you can (primary, secondary, etc).
-If you haven’t created audience personas before, try our exercise to do it in under 60 minutes.

 - Competitors: What do you know about them, and how can you act on this info?

 - Important insights from past experiences: What previously succeeded or went wrong?

 - References or inspiration: Include any pertinent content, resources, reading, or viewing materials.

 Download our free Content Brief Template to use for your next project.